thatmlopsguy/thatmlopsguy.github.io/content/projects.md

 - [this website](https://github.com/thatmlopsguy/thatmlopsguy.github.io): goal of this project was to market my services, but I also wanted to get out of my backend comfort zone and learn a bit more about modern frontend things.

-- [github-repo-operator-ansible](https://github.com/thatmlopsguy/github-repo-operator-ansible): kubernetes operator for managing gitHub repositories
+- [github-repo-operator-ansible](https://github.com/thatmlopsguy/github-repo-operator-ansible): kubernetes operator for managing GitHub repositories

 - [asdf-argocd-image-updater](https://github.com/thatmlopsguy/asdf-argocd-image-updater): argocd-image-updater plugin for
 the asdf version manager.